Even with health insurance, some health-related expenses aren’t covered.

-Paying for healthcare can be a headache.
-Even with health insurance, a lot of expenses might not be covered.
-If you don’t have the cash available to pay out of pocket for healthcare, medical equipment, and services, one option to consider is a healthcare credit card.
+If you don’t have the cash available to pay out of pocket for healthcare, medical equipment, or services, one option to consider is a healthcare credit card.

-Healthcare cards are special-purpose credit cards you can use for medical procedures, equipment, elective surgery, alternative therapies, deductibles, and sometimes even veterinary care for your pets.
-Many banks and finance companies offer healthcare financing, with different options and requirements.
+Healthcare credit cards are special-purpose credit cards that you can use for medical procedures, equipment, elective surgery, alternative therapies, deductibles, and sometimes even veterinary care.

-We’ve researched three of the best-known healthcare cards, so you can compare them side-by-side: Alphaeon Credit, CareCredit, and United Medical Credit.
+We’ve researched three of the best-known healthcare credit cards and compared them side by side: ALPHAEON CREDIT, CareCredit, and United Credit (formerly United Medical Credit).

-Different card companies have different limits on where they can be used and what types of products and services you can buy.
+Healthcare credit card companies have different restrictions on where the card can be used and for what types of products and services.

-You can only use Alphaeon Credit for a limited number of services.
-Your provider must be part of the Alphaeon network, and Alphaeon only enrolls board-certified doctors in certain specialties.
+You can only use your ALPHAEON CREDIT account for a limited number of services, and your provider must be part of the ALPHAEON network.

 - Plastic surgery